-- Target Audience: Who will benefit from this session and why?
-(Administrators, Faculty, Other)
+- Target audience: Who will benefit from this session and why?

-- Preferred Format Type: Select one of the four available Session Formats—OPEN Ignite, Workshop, Foundation, or Teaching Toolkit.
+- Preferred format type: Select one of the 5 available session formats: OPEN Deep Dives, OPEN Ignites, OPEN Workshops, OPEN Foundations, or Innovating Futures Spotlight Poster Session.
 If you do not have a preference, or are not sure, please say so and we’ll choose what we think will work best for your session.

-- Full Session Description (limit to 150 words): What will your session be about?
+- Full session description: What will your session be about?
 What are the goals for your session?
 How will it be interactive?
 If you are proposing a workshop, provide a high-level agenda, including a description of the hands-on activity.
 Please limit your description to 150 words.
-The reviewers will use this description to make a decision about your session.

 - Abbreviated session description: This is what will appear in the program app.
 Please include a short, clear description that will encourage participants to attend plus three actionable takeaways for your session.
 Please limit your description to 50 words.

 - October 31, 2023: Call for Proposals Closes

 - December 1, 2023: Notifications Sent